-Insurer AXA to pay out to restaurants after court ruling
+French restaurant ruling puts coronavirus claims on global menu

-PARIS (Reuters) - AXA (AXAF.PA) said on Tuesday it would meet the bulk of claims from some restaurant owners after a Paris court ruled last week the French insurer should pay one owner two-months’ worth of coronavirus-related revenue losses.
+PARIS (Reuters) - AXA (AXAF.PA) said on Tuesday it would meet the bulk of business interruption claims from some restaurant owners in France after it lost a court case that was seen as a potential precedent for coronavirus-related disputes across the world.

-The ruling on a disputed contract was seen as opening the door to a wave of similar litigation.
+A Paris court ruled last week that AXA should pay a restaurant owner two months’ worth of revenue losses caused by the virus pandemic.
+AXA had argued its policy did not cover business disruption caused by the health crisis.

-AXA also said it would provide a further 500 million euros ($546 million) in aid for small companies.
+Stephane Manigold, the owner of four Paris restaurants who brought the case against the French insurer, told Reuters that since the court decision his team had received calls from Britain, South Africa, Spain and the United States asking for details of his contract and the court’s ruling.

 “These contracts represent less than 10% out of total contracts with restaurant owners and I am confident that we will find a solution,” Bubbler said.